-$\{\P 24\}$ In the instant case, the meeting minutes in question provide an accurate and adequate record of the Finance Committee's proceedings, recommendations, and the Bratenahl Council's actions on the same.
+{¶25} In the instant case, the meeting minutes in question, along with the transcripts of the subsequent Bratenahl Council meetings, provide an accurate and adequate record of the Finance Committee's recommendations on financial matters, and the Bratenahl Council's actions on the same.
 The minutes at issue reference the ordinance and resolution numbers being considered for recommendation to council, identification of each motion, some discussion, and the votes of the committee members.
-Additionally, Meade acknowledges that the meetings were audio recorded and fully revealed the discussions and information at each meeting.
-Under White, "[a]udio- or videotape recordings are all legitimate means of satisfying the requirements of R.C.
-121.22."
+Furthermore, the transcripts of the subsequent council meetings demonstrate additional reports from the Finance Committee as to its discussions and recommendations to Council.
+Under White, abstracts of the discussions indicating the identity of the speakers and the chronology and substance of their statements are legitimate means of satisfying the requirements of R.C.
+121.22.
 Id. at 424.